But within seconds you are told that the baby has Down's syndrome.

 Perhaps it's just the way I am, but reverse psychology worked pretty well on me.
 I can clearly remember 2 pieces of shockingly negative input from 2 separate individuals.
 So shocking and so negative that they made me sit up and think, ''Right, you'll see!"...

-RIGHT then...breastfeed I WILL, the same way I fed her sister.
+So breastfeed I did, the same way I fed her sister.

-It took 3 months before the naso-gastric tubes came out, but we mastered it (another blog perhaps?).
+It took 3 months before the naso-gastric tubes came out and what felt like a 24/7 expressing regime, but we mastered it together, Natty and I.

-The second was from a professional acquaintance who (perhaps speaking from personal experience) spouted, "You don't have to keep her you know.
+The second was from an acquaintance who (perhaps speaking from personal experience) offered, "You don't have to keep her you know.
 You can just say goodbye, nice knowing you..."

-I might have been waivering on whether we could cope or not, but this made me realise that no adoptive/foster parent could do it better than us!
+I might have been waivering on whether I could cope or not, but this made me realise that I wanted to give it my best shot and that regardless of my shock, I didn't want to watch someone else become my baby's mother.

-In summary, the birth of any of your children should not be by far and away the very worst day of your life.
+The birth of any of your children should not be by far and away the most challenging day of your life.

 The way in which the diagnosis of Down's syndrome is communicated is often done in a dissatisfactory manner.